-Maintenance treatment for the salt-wasting form, in addition to corticosteroids, is mineralocorticoid replacement for restoration of sodium and potassium homeostasis.
+For the salt-wasting form, in addition to corticosteroids, maintenance treatment includes mineralocorticoid replacement for restoration of sodium and potassium homeostasis.
 Oral fludrocortisone (usually 0.1 mg once a day, range 0.05 to 0.3 mg) is given if salt loss occurs.
 Infants often require supplemental oral salt for about 1 year.
 Close monitoring during therapy is critical.

 With illness, corticosteroid dosages are increased (typically doubled or tripled) to prevent adrenal crisis.
 Mineralocorticoid replacement is not adjusted.
 When oral therapy is unreliable (eg, severe vomiting or life-threatening situations), a single IM injection of hydrocortisone (50 to 100 mg/m2) can be given.
 When the injection is given, children typically need to be evaluated in the emergency department to determine whether they require IV fluids, additional corticosteroids, or both.

 Affected female infants may require surgical reconstruction with reduction clitoroplasty and construction of a vaginal opening.
 Often, further surgery is required during adulthood.
-With appropriate care and attention to psychosexual issues, a normal sex life and fertility may be expected.
+With appropriate care and attention to psychosexual issues, normal sexual function and fertility may be expected.

 For prenatal treatment, a corticosteroid (usually dexamethasone) is given to the mother to suppress fetal pituitary secretion of ACTH and thus reduce or prevent masculinization of affected female fetuses.
 Treatment, which is experimental, must begin in the first several weeks of gestation.